megascrapper/it-u401/_pages/intro.md

 The survey can either be done online using Google Forms or on paper, whichever the participant prefers.
 You can view the survey [here.](https://drive.google.com/drive/folders/1cDfRYZS7AWSDVG41EoVjWjDL_klmx55n?usp=sharing)

 For secondary data, care has been taken to ensure the accuracy and timeliness of the data.
 Due to the rapidly changing nature of the data, I only consider datasets from the past five years, as anything older than that is not very relevant to today's situations.
+Furthermore, I focused on data from the US and other western countries as they are demographically and culturally similar to Australia.

 To see all of the secondary data, see the [credits and references](/mobile-phones-and-gender/credits/) page.